rressler/rressler-academic/content/authors/admin/_index.md

   url: https://www.american.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ethics in data science.
+bio: Teacher and Practitioner of Data Science.

 # Interests to show in About widget
 interests:
-- Data Science
+- Data Science using R
 - Ethics
 - Open Data
 - Mapping in R